kopancek/devx-scratch/2022/support/log.snb.md

 ## 2022-08-24

 @jhchabran This morning [INC-140] happenend and as it affected DotCom, I jumped in to help.
 Olaf was already there and quickly identified the problem.
 We rolled out a fix and I expedited its deployment.
+It was a frontend code issue that broke the syntax highlighting.

 Olaf didn't know about `sg ci build`, so we showed it to him.
 Strangely though, adding his token through `sg` didn't work, so we need to double check that it's working.